Your Rights to Fair Housing

 Contacts for Filing a Complaint

-- The Brookline Human Relations / Youth Resources Commission - Your claim will be reviewed and investigated and, if appropriate, the commission will try to resolve it by working directly with both sides.
+- The Office of Diversity, Inclusion and Community Relations - Your claim will be reviewed and investigated and, if appropriate, the commission will try to resolve it by working directly with both sides.
 If the issue cannot be resolved, the commission’s director may refer you to one of the agencies below to file a formal complaint.